uiceds/syllabus/manuscript.md

 ## Basic Course Information

 * Department: Civil and Environmental Engineering
-* Title: CEE 498EDS: Environmental Data Science
+* Title: CEE 498DS: Data Science
 * Credits: 3 for Undergraduates, 4 for Graduate Students
 * Semester: Fall 2020
 * Meeting time and location: 12-1:20 on Tuesdays and Thursdays in 2312 Newmark